-Professor of Biochemistry and Molecular Biology at the University of Valencia (Spain), and vice-director of the Institute of Integrative Systems Biology I2SysBio (University of Valencia - CSIC).
+Professor of Biochemistry and Molecular Biology at the University of Valencia (Spain).
 He is a member of the Institute for Catalan Studies and the founding partner of Darwin Bioprospecting Excellence SL (Science Park of the University of Valencia).
 He explains metabolism to biotechnology students and, as a member of the Biotechnology and Synthetic Biology lab, his research interests include bioprospecting, metabolic modelling, and the history of ideas about the natural origin and artificial synthesis of life.

 We need to rethink many aspects of our daily lives, of our values, of our economic and cultural practices; in short, of our coexistence with the rest of nature and, especially, of our respect for non-human animals.

 Knowing the detailed genomes of viruses and their phylogenies allows us to understand the origin of the outbreak.
 Was it a zoonosis from bats or were other hosts involved?
 Where did this fatal transition occur?
 What is the rate of change of the virus?